FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 preparation of the Budget and also thanked the Executive of the Council for their work during

 the Covid pandemic.
-He commended the people of Limerick for their resilience during the--- 28
+He commended the people of Limerick for their resilience during the
+---
+28

 worst health and economic crisis the modern world has experienced.
 He also acknowledged